ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ~~~

 Issuer directory resources have the media type "application/json"
-and are located at the well-known location /.well-known/token-issuer-directory.
+and are located at the well-known location /.well-known/token-issuer-directory;
+see {{wkuri-reg}} for the registration information for this well-known URI.

 # Token Challenge Requirements